 Shared vs dedicated IP address

 Because your sending IP address is a known factor in email deliverability, many companies opt to set up a dedicated email sending IP address.
 This can be a good idea if you have the resources and know-how to manage it properly.

-If you haven’t set up a dedicated sending IP address, you are likely sending emails through your marketing automation platforms shared IP’s.
+If you haven’t set up a dedicated sending IP address, your emails are most likely being sent through your marketing automation platform’s shared IP.
 This means your emails are being sent from the same servers as other customers on your marketing automation platform.

 Because your IP address is shared, your reputation is shared.
 If you misbehave, it affects other users and vice versa.

 Using a shared IP address does not automatically doom you to poor deliverability.
 Most marketing automation companies understand the risks of having a poor IP reputation and place limits on senders who are misbehaving.
 In some cases, we see worse results from senders using poorly managed dedicated IP addresses than from senders using shared IP’s.